wamackie/ecommerce-backend/README.md

 ![badge](https://img.shields.io/badge/license-MIT-yellowgreen)

 # ecommerce-backend
-ecommerce backend takes an express.js API and configures it to use Sequelize to interact with a MySQL databse
+ecommerce backend takes an express.js API and configures it to use Sequelize to interact with a MySQL database

 ## Table of Contents
 * [Installation](#installation)